vychslv/Course-Mirror/README.md

 ## 🎯 Purpose

 - **READ-ONLY**: This app does NOT modify Canvas.
 It only fetches data using GET requests.
-- **Real-time Sync**: Automatically refreshes course data every 5 seconds.
-- **Student View**: Mirrors what a student can see in Canvas.
+- **Canvas View**: Mirrors what a student and professors can see in Canvas.
 - **No Modifications**: Cannot alter modules, assignments, or submissions.

 ## 🚀 Quick Start